rachelslaybaugh/git-novice/05-forks-PRs.md

 to see how we can collaborate with projects in a way that allows us to contribute back more elegantly than we did in lesson 3.

-Open a webbrowser and navigate to [GitHub](https://github.com/) and log in.
+Open a webbrowser, navigate to [GitHub](https://github.com/), and log in.
 Now, navigate to [https://github.com/rachelslaybaugh/planets](https://github.com/rachelslaybaugh/planets) and click the "Fork" button in the upper right hand corner.